denten-books/plain-text/0-intro.md

 > passes without conscious reflection, it passes as if one has not lived at
 > all.

-Shklovsky goes on to add that life so habituated disappears into nothingness, when the automatization of experience "consumes things, clothing, furniture, your spouse, and the fear of war."[^ln-brik] The formalists rarely quoted Marx directly.
-Yet the echoes of Marx resonate throughout.
-The dead metaphor marks alienation from humanity.[^ln0-marx] The point at which material artifact disappears from individual conciousness is also the point where it appears within the social sphere as fetish.
-Shklovksy however inverts the Marxist idea of alienation [*Entfremdung*], which for Marx always denies life, into a technique of estrangement---literally othering [*ostranenie*]---of the kind that affirms it.
-The difference is between one's own alienation---the forced perception of self as fixed other---and the ability to externalize the other, lodged deeply within and calcified.
-Formalist defamiliarization arrests the momentum of tacitly received habit.
-Once extracted, it can be revitalized.
+Shklovsky adds that life so habituated disappears into nothingness, when the automatization of experience "consumes things, clothing, furniture, your spouse, and the fear of war."[^ln-brik]

+The formalists rarely quoted Marx directly.
+Yet Marx resonates throughout.
+For Marx, dead metaphors mark the alienation from humanity.[^ln0-marx] The point at which material artifacts disappear from conciousness is also the point where they appear within the social sphere as fetishes.

+Shklovksy changes Marx's German alienation [*Entfremdung*], which for Marx always denies life, into the Russian estrangement [*ostranenie*], literally an "othering," of the kind that affirms it.
+The difference is one of agency.
+In the first case, subjects are treated like objects by others.
+In the second, they recognize and reject the objectified within.
+Formalist estrangement---same as defamiliarization---arrests the momentum of tacitly received habit.
+Once othered, the human experience can be revitalized.

-Our challenge today is to uproot ourselves from the comfort that rapidly descends on the dwellings of our intellectual life.
+Our challenge today is to uproot ourselves from the comforts that rapidly descend on the dwellings of our intellectual life.
 Dulling the senses, seemingly inconspicuous conduits of agency---electronic books and smart desks---acquire a sense of intelligence of their own.
 Devices that "watch," "hear," "see," and "think" give rise to object-oriented ontology and the internet of things.
 A new generation of objects clamours for participatory intelligence.
 They claim space in the home, near bed and hearth.
-Smart phones, smart light bulbs, smart thermostats, smart homes, and smart watches, enter the networked public sphere in the role of independent agents.[^ln-winner] A conversation begins about their personhood: their levels of trust, friendships, rights, and accountability [@bohn_living_2004; @jianhua_ma_towards_2005;
+Smart phones, smart light bulbs, smart thermostats, smart homes, and smart watches, enter the networked public sphere in the role of independent agents.[^ln-winner] A conversation begins about their personhood: their levels of trust, friendships, rights, and accountability [@bohn_living_2004;
-@calverley_android_2006; @hildebrandt_ambient_2007; @atzori_smart_2014].
-Marx's
+@jianhua_ma_towards_2005; @calverley_android_2006; @hildebrandt_ambient_2007;
-table that "evolves out of its wooden brain grotesque ideas" now becomes Surface and PixelSense, product names of actual smart tables made by Microsoft [@marx_capital:_1906, 82; @wigdor_designing_2009].
+@atzori_smart_2014].
+Marx's table that "evolves out of its wooden brain grotesque ideas" now becomes Surface and PixelSense---product names of actual smart tables, available for purchase [@marx_capital:_1906, 82;
+@wigdor_designing_2009].

 If we hope to understand digital culture and especially literature, as Friedrich Kittler would write, "under conditions of high technology," we can